ondat/documentation/docs/install/airgapped-clusters.md

 	| cut -d: -f2- \
 	| grep ":v"
   ```
-  In addition, pull the image `k8s.gcr.io/kube-scheduler:v1.21.5` with the tag
+ 3. Pull the image `k8s.gcr.io/kube-scheduler:v1.21.5` with the tag
   matching your Kubernetes version.
 In this case k8s version `v1.21.5`.

 - If you are installing Etcd in Kubernetes, then pull